-This means that Hivos Southeast Asia has at least 6 weeks to review all proposals against eligibility and project criteria.
-After six weeks the rejected applicants receive a response.
-Those proposals that are taken to the final stage ("organisational assessment") have up to 10 weeks more for proposals and buget revisions, organisational assessment, donor checking, and contracting.
-All applicants are notified of the outcome of their application, but only those that have undergone a project check can receive detailed feedback.
+This means that Oxfam in Laos has at least 6 (Six) weeks to review all proposals against eligibility and project criteria.
+After six weeks the rejected applicants will receive a response.
+Those proposal that are taken to the final stage ("organisational assessment") will have up to 10 weeks more for proposal and budget revisions, organisational assessments, donor checking and contracting.
+All applicants will be notified of the outcome of their application, but only those that have undergone a project check will receive detailed feedback.

-Regarding outreach, the country team conducts targeted outreach corresponding with the above cycle.
+Regarding outreach, the country team will conduct targeted outreach corresponding with the above cycle.